-There were 28 properties in Luton designated for older people in 2020 (2019: 28), for whom we provide a visiting warden.
+There were 28 properties in Luton designated for older people in 2021 (2020: 28), for whom we provide a visiting warden.
 There are also eight one-bedroom flats in Barton-Le-Clay for elderly persons who are independent and do not need a visiting service or warden.
-Another twelve 1-bedroom flats are provided for the over 50s group.
+Another twelve 1-bedroom flats are provided for the over 50s group in Farley Hill.